The Peace Bridge in Derry~Londonderry

 9. Tour the Siege Museum

-For a special occasion Browns Restaurant and Champagne Lounge is a top quality spot that many hail as being worth the trip to Derry~Londonderry alone.
+For a special occasion Browns Bonds Hill is a top quality spot that many hail as being worth the trip to Derry~Londonderry alone.
 Round your night off and extend your stay in the heart of the city at the stunning edwardian Bishop's Gate Hotel.
+The night-time scene thrives in the Walled City.
+Check out live music venues like Peadar O'Donnell’s for great craic and live music, Sandinos for Latin American vibes, the intimate Bennigans Bar and Jazz Club, or the historical Grand Central Bar, a long-standing watering hole with carved wood, stained glass and great local beers.